1

 What does a trade show manager do?

-A trade show manager plans, coordinates, and oversees all aspects of a company's participation in trade shows, including booth design, logistics, staffing, and marketing.
-They ensure the event runs smoothly, meet objectives, and represent the company's brand effectively, often using project management tools and industry knowledge.
+A trade show manager plans, coordinates, and oversees all aspects of a company's participation in trade shows, including booth design, logistics, staffing, and promotional activities.
+They ensure the event runs smoothly, aligns with marketing goals, and maximizes brand exposure, often using project management tools and industry knowledge.
+Strong organizational, communication, and negotiation skills are essential for success in this role.

 What Is the Job Description for a Trade Show Manager?